Pierre et Marie Curie station

 Pierre et Marie Curie ([pjɛʁ e maʁi kyʁi]) is a station on the southeast branch of Line 7 of the Paris Métro.
 The station, located in Ivry-sur-Seine, was opened in 1946.

 It was previously known as Pierre Curie.
 Following a renovation completed on 31 January 2007, it was renamed to honour his wife and fellow Nobel laureate Maria Skłodowska-Curie as well on 8 March, International Women's Day.
-It thereby became only the third station in the Métro named for a woman that is not a saint, after Marguerite de Rochechouart and Louise Michel.
+It thereby became the third station in the Métro named for a woman that is not a saint, after Marguerite de Rochechouart and Louise Michel.